 Mathematics provides a language and tools for understanding the physical world around us and the abstract world within us.
-MIT's Mathematics Department is one of the strongest in the world, representing a broad spectrum of fields ranging from the traditional areas of pure mathematics such as analysis, algebra, geometry, and topology, to applied mathematics areas such as combinatorics, computational biology, fluid dynamics, theoretical computer science, and theoretical physics.
+MIT's Mathematics Department is one of the strongest in the world, representing a broad spectrum of fields ranging from the traditional areas of pure mathematics such as analysis, algebra, geometry, and topology, to applied mathematics areas such as combinatorics, computational biology, fluid dynamics, theoretical computer science, and mathematics of data.

 Nearly one-half of the graduating seniors in mathematics are double majors.
 Popular second majors for these students include computer science, physics, and economics.

 Our students go on to a wide range of activities after graduation.
 Some go on to graduate school in mathematics, physics, computer science, finance, or engineering.
-Many begin careers in investment banking, consulting, or software engineering.
+Many begin careers in investment banking, consulting, software engineering, and other domains.